Victim Support court report ‘raises serious questions’ about the treatment of victim-survivors

 I am grateful to Victim Support for placing the victim experience at the heart of its findings.
 Too often, victims’ voices are overlooked, but by so powerfully platforming victim voices, this report ensures that their concerns take centre stage.

-The average adult rape case now takes 393 days to get to trial once it has reached court.
+The average adult rape case now takes 393 days to progress through our Crown Courts.
 Behind that number are countless victims with their lives ‘on hold’, trying to cope and recover from a life-altering – and often life-shattering – ordeal.
 We owe it to them to do better.

 ENDS